2017 - 2018 racing programme

-- Pugney's lake is open for sailing on Saturdays only throughout the Winter: boats on the water at 10:45, races start at 11:00.
-The lake is open all week from 1st April 2017 to the end of October 2017.
+- Pugney's lake is open for sailing *all week* from 1st April 2017 to the end of October 2017.
+All weekend races start at 11:00 am.

 The Wakefield Sailing Club (WSC) is an independent dinghy sailing club located at Pugneys Country Park, Denby Dale Road (A636) in Wakefield, West Yorkshire, WF2 7EQ, located between Junction 39 of the M1 motorway and Wakefield town.
 Pugney's one-hundred acre lake - overlooked by the ruins of Sandal castle - is the largest lake for dinghy sailing in West Yorkshire.
 The country park is a multi-activity centre is run by Wakefield Council that hosts windsurfing, canoeing, sailing and other water sports.
 Pugneys is a certified Royal Yachting Association (RYA) water sports training center.